Haley Bradshaw, MD

 PGY-3

-I did my medical school back in Gujarat, India, where my love for pediatrics really took off.
-When I’m not in scrubs, I’m probably hanging out with my amazing husband and our goofy dog, catching up with family, or treating myself to some shopping.
-I’m also obsessed with the beach—give me sand, sun, and a great sunset, and I’m in my happy place.
+I did my medical school in Gujarat, India, where my love for pediatrics really took off.
+When I’m not in scrubs, I’m probably spending time with my husband and our dog, catching up with family or treating myself to some shopping.
+I’m also obsessed with the beach — give me sand, sun and a great sunset, and I’m in my happy place.

 Medical School: C.U.
 Shah Medical College